TUDelft-MUDE/book/book/multivariate/variables.md

 = P(q_1 \leq 100 \;\textrm{m}^3\textrm{/s} \;\cup\; q_2 \leq 75 \;\textrm{m}^3\textrm{/s}]
 $$

-The region $\Omega_{OR}$ is illustrated in panel (c) of the figure below, the area where is highlighted.
+The region $\Omega_{OR}$ is illustrated as the highlighted area in panel (c) of the figure below.
 We could count the samples in that area and compute the probability as before:

 $$
 P[q_1 \leq 100  \;\textrm{m}^3\textrm{/s} \;\cup\; q_2 \leq 75  \;\textrm{m}^3\textrm{/s}]=24/34 = 0.71